 Less than a minute after we learn Croden’s big secret, there’s a conveniently timed cave-in ex machina, which provides the fugitive with a perfect opportunity to escape.

 It’s low-hanging tropes all the way down, including the plot contrivance particles hanging out in the nebula; but the character development is… pardon the Changeling pun… “solid.”
 Croden manages to stir the grumpy loner Odo’s longing to connect with others like him.
 When Rom rejoices that it looks like Odo will be killed, Quark lashes out at him.
 These character acs will continue to develop through the rest of the series.

 When we first met Odo, he was able to morph into goo in order to avoid something thrown at his head.
 In this episode, even though he seems to be aware of his surroundings even while disguised as a glass on a tray, he’s not able to use his shape-shifting ability to avoid being injured by falling rocks.
 Injured.. how?
-He’s apparently an amalgam of crystalline and biological matter without any definite internal organs, yet when he’s knocked out, he retains solid form (though we’ve been told the goo is his “natural state,” to which we might expect him to return when unconscious, is goo] which is supposed to require some kind of effort), and when he wakes up he complains of a “headache.”
+He’s apparently an amalgam of crystalline and biological matter without any definite internal organs, yet when he’s knocked out, he retains solid form (though we’ve been told his “natural state,” to which we might expect him to return when unconscious, is goo] which is supposed to require some kind of effort), and when he wakes up he complains of a “headache.”

 Was he faking his injury to see what Croden would do?
 (Probably not, because delaying their escape would have put an innocent third party in further danger, which is off-brand for Odo, even this early in the series.)